LearnPress/learnpress/README.md

 ##Changelog

 **0.9.6**
 - Fix translation textdomain error - Thank polischmen for your concern.
+- Updated question hint
 - Option to set course is public or enrolled require
 - Certificates add-on:
  - Add more fonts